sourcegraph/handbook/content/ce/customer-support-onboarding.md

 * You have had a chat with each engineering manager and each member of the Distribution team
 * You have completed the playbook(s) you committed to do
 * You have added or substantially updated at least one section to our official product documentation
+* You have started values training deep dives 1-3

 ### In order to ensure the above declarations are true, you will complete the following tasks: